jramke/tailwind_styled_content/README.md

 - Simplified content elements layout
 - Removed and added some `frame_class` options
 - New `.frame` spacing api
-- Overhaul of the textmedia template and gallery partial
+- Overhauled textmedia template and gallery partial
 - Removed and added some `imageorient` options
 - Disabled the following content elements
     - textpic (in favor of textmedia)
     - table (in favor of RTE table)
     - bullets (in favor of RTE lists)

-*Check the individual files for more information.*
+*Refer to the individual files for more details.*

-We also introduce a `Prose` partial that can be used like this:
+We’ve also introduced a `Prose` partial, which can be used as follows:

 ```html
 <f:render partial="Prose" contentAs="content">